Bechamel Cheese Sauce

 Can I Freeze Bechamel?

-Yes, you can freeze this sauce in an airtight container and thaw it in the fridge the day before using it.
+Yes, you can freeze this sauce in an airtight container and thaw it in the refrigerator the day before using it.

 How Long Does Bechamel Last In The Fridge?